Volunteer Coordinator Tips & Strategies (Tutorial, Guide, 101)

 - High school groups make up the majority of volunteers.

 - Best recruitment technique:

-- E-mail blast to master volunteer list
+- E-mail blast to master volunteer list (up to 4 times)

 - Decent recruitment techniques:

 - Hand typed e-mail to group leaders (more personal)

 - Text all of last year's volunteers or last year's group leaders

 - E-mail blast to master participant list (1 time)